nummacway/gb300-sf2000-tool/README.md

 #### Images

 Here you can change all images used by the GB300's UI.
-Only the boot logo and the search results' selection color are found in the BIOS tab instead.
+Only the boot logo and the search results' selection color are found in the BIOS tab instead because that's where they are stored.

 - Select a file from the list on the left.
 - Click _Save File_ to save the current file.